flatmoll/lmsti/README.md

 # lmsti
 A Telegram bot for communicating with LM Studio REST API.
 Built on [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot/).

-### Functionality
+## Functionality
 1. Preservation of chat history;
 2. Support for multiple users;
-3. Ability to erase history.
+3. Ability to erase history;

-### To-do
-1. Implement a request queue;
-2. Allow for model choice;
-3. Support for more endpoints.
+4. Ability to select a language model.

 ## Usage
 1. Install dependencies (below);